croconut/WordEater/README.md

 # WordEater
-An endless runner made for CMPM120
+An endless runner where you can't eat the wrong sized words.

+## Features
+* runs in browser
+* text-to-speech

 ## Awards
-This game was one of the selected games for the Sammy Showcase in 2019.
+This game was one of the selected games for the UCSC Showcase in 2019.